Skip to main content

 Contact your healthcare provider immediately if you experience any of the following.

-• Eye infection (endophthalmitis): eye pain, sensitivity to light, loss of vision, eye redness
+• Eye infection (endophthalmitis): eye pain, eye redness, vision loss, sensitivity to light, cloudy eye, eye discharge

-• Separation of the retina from the back of the eye (retinal detachment): flashing lights, feeling like something is covering your vision, changes in your vision, or vision loss
+• Separation of the retina from the back of the eye (retinal detachment): flashing lights, new floaters, gray or black spots in your vision, feeling like something is covering your vision

-• Breakdown of the layer that lines your eye (conjunctival erosion): eye discharge, feeling like something is in your eye, watery eyes
+• Problems related to the conjunctiva of the eye: eye discharge, watery eyes, feeling like something is in your eye, watery eyes

 Source: DailyMed